-The TPA2000D1 pops when coming out of shutdown at low supply voltages (3.3 V and less) when using the application schematic shown above.
+The TPA2000D1 pops when coming out of shutdown at low supply voltage (3.3 V and less) when using the circuit shown in Figure 12.
 The pops occur because the common-mode input range is worse at the lower supply voltages.
 At low supply voltages, the inputs are not within the common-mode input range when coming out of shutdown.
-The outputs develop an offset voltage until the inputs settle within the common-mode input range.
-This causes a pop.
-Figure 12 shows 1-M Ω resistors added to form voltage dividers.
-The voltage dividers bias the inputs to $V{DD}/2$ that keeps the pop low at turn on and when coming out of shutdown.
+The outputs develop an offset voltage until the inputs settle within the common-mode input range, which causes a pop.
+Figure 13 shows 1-M Ω resistors added to form voltage dividers.
+The voltage dividers bias the inputs to V{DD}/2 that keeps the pop low at turnon and when coming out of shutdown.
 The resistors should be 1% tolerance to ensure the offset voltage is not increased.

-Figure 12.
+Figure 13.
 Voltage Dividers